jabas06/l2tp-ipsec-vpn-client/README.md

     sudo nano /etc/ppp/options.l2tpd.client

-Paste the following and save the file (replace your_user_name and your_password with your VPN credentials):
+Replace the file content with the following and save the file (replace your_user_name and your_password with your VPN credentials):

     ipcp-accept-local
     ipcp-accept-remote